andypiper/theindiebeat-gnome-ext/README.md

 - Use the play/stop button to control playback.
 - Adjust the volume using the slider.
 - Switch between available channels from the Channels submenu.
+- Hover over the artist and album text for a floating copy button; click to copy to clipboard.

 ## License